What is the ADA?

 For example:

-• A public school system may not prohibit an HIV-positive child from attending elementary school.
+- A public school system may not prohibit a child with HIV from attending elementary school.

 What can a person do if he or she is being discriminated against by a state or local government on the basis of his or her HIV status?